Starting

 nvim -V20vimlog

--O -O[N] Open N windows, split vertically.
-Otherwise it's like -o.
+-O[N] Open N windows, split vertically.
+Otherwise, it's like -o.
 If both the -o and the -O option are given, the last one on the command line determines how the windows will be split.

 -u E282 -u {vimrc} The file {vimrc} is read for initializations.
 Most other initializations are skipped; see initialization.

 This can be used to start Vim in a special mode, with special mappings and settings.
 A shell alias can be used to make this easy to use.
-For example:
+For example, in a C shell descendant:

 Also consider using autocommands; see autocommand.